Unrepl/unravel/README.md

 ## Usage

-Open a Clojure socket server.
-(For testing you can use `scripts/server`, which starts a socket server on port 50505.)
+Open a Clojure socket server configured without a prompt.
+For testing you can use `scripts/server`, which starts a no-prompt socket server listening on port 50505.

 In another terminal, run